 Warwickshire College is one of the largest colleges of further and higher education in the UK with seven sites across south Warwickshire and Worcestershire.

 With over 18,500 students and 1,700 staff, it had a large number of IT assets across multiple sites.
 It had also made significant investments to support courses and apprenticeships in technology-led trades and invested in an additional 1,200 PCs for students.

-Historically, systems used to audit assets were time consuming and, the College felt, not always accurate.
-The College has made significant investments to support courses and apprenticeships in technology-led trades and recently invested in additional 1200 PC’s for students.
-To help improve the control of their IT assets, Warwickshire College decided to introduce electronic tagging for IT assets.
-They chose CoreRFID to work with them on the selection and supply of the right technology and applications to deliver their IT asset management solution.
+The systems it used to audit IT assets were time consuming and, the College felt, not always accurate.
+To help improve the control of IT equipment, it decided to introduce electronic tagging and chose CoreRFID to help select and supply the right technology to deliver an IT asset management solution.

-In common with other colleges, Warwickshire College has the twin problems of controlling the IT assets used by its administrative staff and those used by students.
-In addition the College has a large number of items of audio visual equipment, especially those units used in the College’s newly extended Leamington centre where technology is used to promote entrepreneurial skills.
+In common with other colleges, Warwickshire College has the twin problems of controlling IT assets used by its staff and those used by students.
+It also had a large number of items of audio-visual equipment.

 - More accurate IT asset management records